neo-project/global-blockchain-compliance-hub/_posts/Colombia/1111-11-08-colombia-final-liability.md

 category: colombia
 comments: true
 ---

-## Who bears final responsibility/liability in case something goes wrong?
-The party using the smart contract?
-The party that wrote the smart contract?
-Or the block chain platform?

 Colombia is in the midst of developing regulatory framework around smart contracts and blockchain, but as of yet there is no clear rule for responsibility/liability regarding smart contracts.